-The original post below is dated so I will try to explain anew the problems with these devices starting with the wrist rest type (ie crampbuster and others)
+The original post below is dated so I will try to explain anew the problems with these devices – crampbuster and similar.

-Excuse this rudimentary drawing as I try to illustrate the problem since i have already sold the devices.
+Excuse this rudimentary drawing as I try to illustrate the problem since I have already sold the devices.
 The marketing that you fit them flat and then can hold the throttle open is not the reality.
-Your glove can get caught easy on the device and accidentally open the throttle more than you intended leading to an accident.
-Look at the photo below and imagine the device is pointing up at the sky, now there isn’t enough space to fit a large hand between that the switch gear case.

-Both are small devices that affix to the throttle grip to sort of allow you to hold the throttle open by your palm/wrist so you can release your grip around the throttle and stretch your fingers for a bit.
-Both when installed need to be angled higher than horizontal due to the amount of rotation needed for highway speeds which I found a problem when trying to use the front brake lever.
+Both are small devices that affix to the throttle grip suggesting you can hold the throttle open by your palm/wrist so you can release your grip around the throttle and stretch your fingers for a bit.
+However for this to work both need to be angled higher than horizontal due to the amount of throttle rotation needed for highway speeds which I found a problem when trying to use the front brake lever.

-The Throttle Rocker is a good size and curves down on the inside left corner of the lever to interfere less with the throttle when you back off or are not cruising and coming to a stop.
-It affixes to your throttle grip with a Velcro loop which unfortunately just doesn’t manage to hold it in place for very long.
-So while it works slightly ok while fixed in place, no matter what I did it came loose.
+The Throttle Rocker is rounded down on the inside and this interfere less when the throttle is in closed position but still I found I needed it angled up and would occasionally accidently open throttle unintentionally.
+It fixes to your throttle grip with a Velcro loop which unfortunately just doesn’t manage to hold it in place for very long (flat rubber ring underneath might help).
+No matter what I did it kept coming loose.

-I purchased the Crampbuster last month for my Easter tour and it is affixed not by Velcro but rather in the way it is designed.
-It is spring steel that you spread and push onto your grip and once fitted it can rotate up but never down on the throttle grip.
-That’s the good news.
-Unfortunately I found the Crampbuster often made me accidentally open the throttle more than I wanted when on closed throttle.
+I purchased the Crampbuster last month for my Easter tour and it is affixed not by Velcro but rather by it being made of spring steel that you spread and push onto your grip.
+Once installed it can be rotated up but never down with how it is designed.